All Episodes

 You know, if they were, do you think they might vet Beto Bozo or Rourke and his weird fantasies that I told you about yesterday?

-Uh they held it back for two years until after his race with Ted Cruz.
+They held it back for two years until after his race with Ted Cruz.

-Uh would they do that to Trump?
+Would they do that to Trump?

-The reporter for Reuters, Joseph Mann.
+The reporter for Reuters, Joseph Menn.

 So you got the mainstream media Democrats working hand in hand together to win elections.

-Or look at their their rush to judgment on the BuzzFeed fake news embarrassment, or their condemnation of the Covington, you know, high school kids, Nicholas Sandman.
+Or look at their rush to judgment on the BuzzFeed fake news embarrassment or their condemnation of the Covington high school kids, Nicholas Sandman, or their desire to believe Jesse Smollett without asking just a few basic fundamental questions.

-Yeah, I'll admit he's young, but it's a little creepy to me.
+Okay, I'll admit he's young, but it's a little creepy to me.

-But every one of these democratic radical extremists, socialist democrats, they're all basically on the same page.
+But every one of these Democratic, radical, extremists, socialist Democrats, they're all basically on the same page.

 They have a vision for America.